Anshul391/CSS143BackStage/exams/final/readme.md

 - (A) JUnit is a Java testing framework
 - (B) Testing can be done by comparing actual results from running code with known expcted results
-- (C) Test cases need to cover both possible data inputs and code paths
+- (C) Test cases should cover both possible data inputs and code paths
 - (D) If my test passes, my code is correct

 **4. (2pt) Which of the following statements about the dictionary ADT is FALSE?**